 A: Players from all over the world participate in the tournament.
 This reflects the international character of tennis.
-Players from Canada, Venezuela, Germany, Great Britain, Australia, Chile, the Netherlands, China, Puerto Rico and Argentina have played in the Kentucky Bank Tennis Championships over the years.
+Players from Canada, Venezuela, Germany, Great Britain, Australia, Chile, the Netherlands, China, Puerto Rico and Argentina have played in the Lexington Challenger Tennis Championships over the years.

-Q: Are Kentucky Bank Tennis Championships players mostly college players and club pros?
+Q: Are Lexington Challenger players mostly college players and club pros?

 A: No – they are touring pros.
-The players compete in tennis tournament around the world year-round.
+The players compete in tennis tournaments around the world year-round.

 Q: If these players are so good, why don’t I see them on TV?

-A: Watch the early rounds or check the scores of any top tier tournaments or Grand Slam event and you will recognize many of the players that participate in the Kentucky Bank Tennis Championships.
+A: Watch the early rounds or check the scores of any top tier tournaments or Grand Slam event and you will recognize many of the players that participate in the Lexington Challenger.

-Q: How are players selected to participate in the Kentucky Bank Tennis Championships?
+Q: How are players selected to participate in the Lexington Challenger?